Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Moroccan cooking abounds with subtle spices and intriguing flavor combinations.
 Think tart green olives paired with preserved lemon rind in a tagine of tender chicken or the surprise of rich chicken pie dusted with cinnamon and powdered sugar (called b’stilla), soups, or many different chopped, vegetables – raw or cooked – made into delicious salads.
 Fresh bread is always plentiful too.

 We will send out lists and information about traditional Moroccan cuisine.
-And we will have two cooking classes where you can choose to prepare exactly what you prefer to eat!
+And we will have at least one cooking class where you can choose to prepare exactly what you prefer to eat!

 The guide will sometimes choose a variety of typical dishes to share around the table, so we can taste many different combinations and find our favorites.
-Then when possible, you can order what you like from the menu.
+Then other times, you can order what you like from the menu.
 The portions are huge, and we have never had anyone leave the restaurant table hungry!
 Some restaurants don’t have menus but have a specialty that everyone receives.
-This is definitely the case when we have lunch with a family of weavers and we are served Family Style.

 Will I be able to accommodate my dietary needs?